 OK, maybe not a garden, but if moss and weeds are evident on your roof it’s a good sign there’s trapped moisture – which can ruin a roof.

-Whether your roof needs repair or a replacement is in order, Midwest Exteriors Plus has you covered with exceptional workmanship and superior customer service.
+Whether your roof needs repair or a replacement is in order, Midwest Roofing, Siding & Windows has you covered with exceptional workmanship and superior customer service.
 They’ve served the Twin Cities area for over 40 years.